Accidents

 Motor Vehicle Owner Liability

+California law imposes financial motor vehicle owner liability on the owner of a vehicle involved in an auto accident, even if the owner wasn’t driving or wasn’t in the vehicle at the time of the accident.
 According to California Vehicle Code Section 17150 vehicle owner is liable for damages to another people, which result from the negligence of another person operating the vehicle with the owner’s permission.
 The law limits a vehicle owner’s liability to $15,000 for injury or death to one person and $30,000 to several people.
-Property damage liability is limited to $5,000.
+Property damage liability has a limit to $5,000.

 Elements the Plaintiff Must Prove

-The plaintiff claims that he was harmed and the defendant is liable for the harm because he gave a driver permission to operate the vehicle.
 According to CACI 720 to establish this claim, the plaintiff must be able to prove all of the following elements:

 • The driver was negligent in operating the vehicle